rackerlabs/design-system/_component_design/tabset.md

 ### Hover state

-Construct the tab so that the text color changes to hex color #16b9d4 when a user hovers over the tab.

-When a user moves off the tab, the text should change back to the default color.
+When the user moves the cursor over any part of an unselected tab, change the tab to the hover state.
+When the user moves the cursor off the tab, the text should change back to the default color.

 {% endcolumn %}